eellson/phoenix-webpack-docker-elastic/README.md

 ### Webpack fails in development with "command not found"

-Occasionally I have issues around this, seemingly caused by us mounting /app/node_modules as a data volume, and so it not picking up changes.
-Deleting this line from `docker-compose.yml` running, then adding back and running again seems to resolve.
+Occasionally I have issues around this, seemingly caused by mounting `/app/node_modules` as a data volume, and it therefore not picking up changes.
+Deleting this volume from `docker-compose.yml`, running `docker-compose up`, adding the volume back and running `docker-compose up` again seems to resolve.

 ### Webpack fails in production with "command not found"